Are hippies just people?

 Most people seem to disagree that the tension reported in the valley is the inevitable result of a large influx of people in recent years.

 “People need scapegoats,” said Bill English.
-“Right now, it’s hipppies and draft dodgers.”
+“Right now, it’s hippies and draft dodgers.”

-Ken Hughes agrees: there’s a certain kind of militancy that looks and finds thiings that aren’t there on both sides.”
+Ken Hughes agrees: there’s a certain kind of militancy that looks and finds things that aren’t there on both sides.”

 Fears of a funny man